Grant and Scholarship List

 Virginia State Grant Programs

 Virginia Tuition Assistance Grant (VTAG): This is an estimated $3,100 state grant for residents of Virginia.
-To be eligible, students must be a domiciled Virginia resident, complete the 2014-15 VTAG application by the July 31, must not have moved to Virginia for purpose of attending a post-secondary school, and pursuing undergraduate studies only.
+To be eligible, students must be a domiciled Virginia resident, complete the 2014-15 VTAG application by the July 31 deadline, must not have moved to Virginia for the purpose of attending a post-secondary school, and pursuing undergraduate studies only.
 Students who have previously received VTAG in a prior award year do not need to complete the application.